syefaisal/RAGyChatBot/README.md

 - After last step for every query that does not have a URL. the RAG will use web URL data as a context.
 - So for testing purpose i pick up latest news article URL and paste in the ChatBot.
 - Then ask questions accordingly.

+ToDos:
+- Create Map reduce Chain
+- Create Refine Chain
+- Apply Advanced RAG methods like following:
+    - Multi Query - Given a single user query, use an LLM to synthetically generate multiple other queries.
+Use each one of the new queries to retrieve documents, take the union of those documents for the final context of your prompt
+    - Contextual Compression - Fluff remover.
+Normal retrieval but with an extra step of pulling out relevant information from each returned document.
+This makes each relevant document smaller for your final prompt (which increases information density)
+    - Parent Document Retriever - Split and embed small chunks (for maximum information density), then return the parent documents (or larger chunks) those small chunks come from
+    - Ensemble Retriever - Combine multiple retrievers together
+    - Self-Query - When the retriever infers filters from a users query and applies those filters to the underlying data.